 An inexpensive traction mat which can be placed onto the front or rear top deck in a sit-in kayak, or even onto your sit-on-top kayak will give your dog the hold it needs to stay in one place.

-Amazon has a popular inexpensive traction mat that is installed quickly and recommended by many who kayak or surfboard or paddleboard!
+Amazon sells a popular, inexpensive traction mat, Pelican Dog Traction Pad, which is installed quickly and recommended by many kayakers.

 What To Bring Along For Your Dog